lockeadams/goltui/README.md

 | c        | Cycles background color. |
 | r        | Restarts game by randomizing generation. |
 | q        | Exit game cleanly. |

+## installation
+To use the script, clone this repo in a directory of your choice and execute `./lifetui.py`.
+Windows users will additionally need to install `windows-curses`: `python -m pip install windows-curses`